Further results on Hendry's Conjecture: Counterexamples satisfying stronger conditions

 \begin{proof} Let $H \in \mathcal{H}_3$ with $|V(H)| = n \geq 15$, and let $H^+$ be as defined above.
 Note that the longest induced path in $G_3 + u_1u_3$ has $6$ vertices ($u_1u_3zv_3v_2v_1$).
 Since any longest induced path in $H^+$ contains at most two vertices not in $V(G_3)$, $H^+$ must be $P_9$-free. \end{proof}

-In \cite{LS14}, it was asked to determine the smallest positive integer $k$ such that every $P_k$-free Hamiltonian chordal graph is cycle extendible.
+In \cite{LS14}, it was asked to determine the smallest positive integer $k$ such that every $P_k$-free Hamiltonian chordal graph is cycle extendable.
 Combined with the results of \cite{LS14}, Theorem \ref{P9} shows that the smallest such $k$ satisfies $5 \leq k \leq 8$.